earshinov/extract-scss-variables/README.md

 - To lint the code with [ESLint](https://eslint.org/), run `yarn run lint`
 - To test the code with [Jest](https://jestjs.io/), run `yarn run test`
 - To build NPM package, run `yarn run build`
-- To publish NPM package, run `yarn publish`.
+- To publish NPM package, run `yarn publish --access public`.
 The code will be linted, tested and built automatically before publication.

 ## Useful Links